RiiShin/RiiShin.github.io/_pages/about.md

 Education
 ======
+1. The University of Tokyo, 2024.10~2027.9 (Expected),
+   Doctoral Student at Graduate School of Information Science and Technology.

-1. The University of Tokyo, 2022.10~2024.9 (Expected),
+2. The University of Tokyo, 2022.10~2024.9 (Expected),
-   Master Candidate in the Department of Mathematical Informatics.
+   Master of Information Science and Technology.

-2. Xi'an Jiaotong University, 2018.8~2022.7,
+3. Xi'an Jiaotong University, 2018.8~2022.7,
    B.E. in Computer Science and Technology.

 CV